 WARNING - all Leddington guitars are finished with nitro-cellulose lacquer and as such should NEVER come into contact with pure alcohol or acetone (nail polish remover).
 Nor should you use products containing silicone or petroleum.

 Once every 6 months months or so it is also prudent to oil your fingerboard and bridge to keep them from drying out.
-For this Leddington Guitars Camellia Oil is highly recommend as it is made with 100% natural oils, finish safe and non-toxic.
+For this Leddington Guitars Restoration Oil is highly recommend as it is made with 100% natural oils, finish safe and non-toxic.